 Danica takes all praise for her work in her stride, but admits when she received news that Lady Gaga loved the hat she made for her, she popped a bottle of champagne that night to celebrate.

 Lady Gaga is just the beginning of a very long list of A-List clients that Danica has had the honour and privilege of creating amazing head pieces for.
 Zara Phillips, grandchild of HRH Queen Elizabeth II and also Australian socialite and influencer, Rebecca Judd, have embraced Danica’s unique designs and continue wearing them year after year.

 When asked where her unique creations come from, Danica tells it’s a talent inherited from her Mum and Dad.

 “My father was a tailor and such a creative soul, while my mother was a window dresser for Grace Brothers back in the day.”

 “They’re no longer with us, but I credit them for my uniqueness.
 I also see myself as a risk taker.”

 Danica prides herself on using Australian based businesses to source all of her millinery products and is a strong believer in supporting other small businesses in the industry.

-Danica and her family now reside in the pristine North Queensland town of Mackay, where her work continues to inspire and evolve.
+Danica and her family currently reside in the North Queensland town of Mackay, where her work continues to inspire and evolve.
 Danica has worked solely, for the last 10 years, to build her brand to where it is today.

 Danica continues to push the boundaries in the Millinery world year after year.